eyedeekay/sam-forwarder/config/CHECKLIST.md

         [C] - i2cp.reduceIdleTime             0.7.1   1200000     300000 minimum                     (ms) Idle time required (default 20 minutes, minimum 5 minutes)
         [C] - i2cp.reduceOnIdle               0.7.1   true,false                       false         Reduce tunnel quantity when idle
         [C] - i2cp.reduceQuantity             0.7.1   1           1 to 5               1             Tunnel quantity when reduced (applies to both inbound and outbound)
-        [U] - i2cp.SSL                        0.8.3   true,false                       false         Connect to the router using SSL.
+        [*] - i2cp.SSL                        0.8.3   true,false                       false         Connect to the router using SSL.
 If the client is running in the same JVM as a router, this option is ignored, and the client connects to that router internally.
-        [U] - i2cp.tcp.host                           127.0.0.1                                      Router hostname.
+        [*] - i2cp.tcp.host                           127.0.0.1                                      Router hostname.
 If the client is running in the same JVM as a router, this option is ignored, and the client connects to that router internally.
-        [U] - i2cp.tcp.port                           1-65535     7654                               Router I2CP port.
+        [*] - i2cp.tcp.port                           1-65535     7654                               Router I2CP port.
 If the client is running in the same JVM as a router, this option is ignored, and the client connects to that router internally.

 \* : I'd like to have something like this setting internal to samcatd, but it might not always be relevant to pass it through to the real i2p router.
 Right